risingwavelabs/risingwave-docs-legacy/cloud/cluster-create-byoc-cluster.md

 Before creating a BYOC deployment, familiarize yourself with the following architecture.
 In the BYOC environment, the entire data plane is deployed in the user's space.
 To manage the RisingWave clusters within this environment, we deploy two key services for operation delegation:

 - **Agent Service**: This service manages Kubernetes (K8s) and cloud resources.
-It handles tasks such as managing RisingWave Pods, Google Cloud Storage (GCS) buckets, IAM roles/accounts associated with the RisingWave cluster, network endpoints, etc.
+It handles tasks such as managing RisingWave Pods, AWS S3 buckets, GCS buckets, Azure Blob Storage, IAM roles/accounts associated with the RisingWave cluster, network endpoints, etc.

 - **RWProxy**: This is a TCP proxy that routes SQL statements from the control plane to the appropriate RisingWave instances.